Michael Boutin

 Michael Boutin (born 1981) is an American politician.
 He serves as a Republican member for the Washington-3 district of the Vermont House of Representatives.

 Boutin has lived in Barre City for 40 years.
+He was previously a Barre city councilor for 14 years, and is currently serving a three-year term on the Barre Unified Union School District as its chair.